-The Emma mattress is one of the best loved mattress in a box brands around the world.
-This German mattress brand has won numerous accolades and thousands of happy customers overseas, and have now launched in New Zealand.
+The Emma mattress is one of the best loved mattress in a box brands around the world, and has gained a huge group of happy customers in New Zealand.
 Emma very kindly gifted me a mattress to help my readers get to know it.
 This article is all about unboxing it (video further down the article) and my very first impressions of it.

 What Am I Looking For With My First Impressions?